Studio Branding 101: Designing a Legacy in the Industry of Production

 Studio Branding: The Real MVP in Your Quest to be ‘That Famous Director’

-While your talent behind the camera is necessary, strong branding ensures your studio—and your name—stays top-of-mind for audiences and collaborators.
+Although your talent behind the camera is important, strong branding ensures your studio—and your name—stays top-of-mind for audiences and collaborators.
 Your branding becomes your calling card, making you “that director” everyone remembers.

 Elements of Studio Branding